-TOP TIPS FOR GOING TO a festival on Wheels
+TOP TIPS FOR GOING TO A FESTIVAL IN A WHEELCHAIR

 Right, now that's out the way.
 My first tip is to think about how you're going to get around the festival, so if you are a wheelchair user likelihood is you'll probably be best using a wheelchair, but it may be worth looking into using a powered wheelchair if you use a manual wheelchair as the terrain can be rough.
 Now if you don't own an electric wheelchair there are a few ways around this.